Pushkarjay/SafeCom-App/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
 This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for the SafeCom Task Management Application.
-The application is designed to facilitate efficient task management, real-time communication, and collaborative work environment for teams and organizations.
+The application is designed and developed by Pushkarjay Ajay for SafeCom to facilitate efficient task management, real-time communication, and collaborative work environment for teams and organizations.

 ### 1.2 Document Conventions
 - **High Priority Requirements:** Critical features that must be implemented